rishavsen1/davidson_incidents/README.md

 Result 2: 4 hourly, daily, and monthly incident rates in Davidson county

-Added POission Regression model of predicting the incident rates
+Added the Poission Regression model of predicting the incident rates